liangdrew/wattpoll/README.md

 ```
 curl -X POST -d '{
-    "storyId": "123456",            // Optional but good to have
+    "storyId": "107474356",              // Optional but good to have
-    "partId": "7890",               // Required
+    "partId": "404628388",               // Required
+    "choice": "Rich Poirier",            // Required
-    "choiceId": 1,                  // Required, it's id of the selected choice
+    "choiceId": 2,                       // Required, it's id of the selected choice
-    "username": "namenamename"      // Optional - only include if user is logged in
+    "username": "clover"                 // Optional - only include if user is logged in
 }' "localhost:8081/polls/vote"
 ```